hci-lab-um/heuristics-for-test-tool-design/Qualityattributesv2.md

 Evans, Isabel, Chris Porter, and Mark Micallef.
 "Scared, frustrated and quietly proud: Testers’ lived experience of tools and automation."
 In Proceedings of the 32nd European Conference on Cognitive Ergonomics, pp. 1-7.
 2021.

 Evans, Isabel, Chris Porter, Mark Micallef, and Julian Harty.
 "Test Tools: an illusion of usability?"
 In 2020 IEEE International Conference on Software Testing, Verification and Validation Workshops (ICSTW), pp. 392-397.
 IEEE, 2020.

+Evans, Isabel, Chris Porter, and Mark Micallef.
+"Breaking Tesster Stereotypes: who is testing and why it matters" In BCS HCI 2024 (in press)

+Evans, Isabel, Chris Porter, and Mark Micallef.
+"How do we communicate Heurisitcs?"
+In CHIRA 2024 (accepted)

 </details>